Our team NimbRo won the RoboCup 2022 Humanoid

 We gratefully acknowledge financial support of Igus GmbH for the participation at RoboCup 2012.

 We won the 2011 Humanoid Soccer TeenSize tournament.

-Thailand.
+from Thailand.
 The Taiwanese team had a good defense.
-Nevertheless, the
+Nevertheless,

-was 6:0 at half time.
-The game ended early at a score of 10:0 for our
+the score was 6:0 at half time.
+The game ended early at a score of